tan305/US-Accidents/Readme.md

 **Note:We have split the entire dataset into training and validation data, where 80% of the observations is training data and the rest 20% is the validation data.
 The models are trained using the training data and their performance is evaluated using validation data.
-The data thus processed can be used for both multiclass and binary classifications.**
+The data has been preprocessed for both multiclass and binary classifications.**

 ## Handling Imbalance: